SecureByDesign-Playbook/SecureByDesign-Playbook/smart/ReadMe.md

-# Assessments Folder
+# 'Smart' Secure By Design

-This folder contains the "deep dive" guides and materials for the assessment.
+This folder contains the mid-level guides and materials for the [Secure By Design Playbook](../Playbook.md).